-- the Maxxi Museum by star-architect Zaha Hadid and the Ponte della Musica;
+- the Maxxi Museum for XXI century art, by star-architect Zaha Hadid;

-- the church known as Le Vele, the Sails, by US architect Richard Meier, in the Tor Tre Teste neighborhood;
+- the churches built for the Holy Year in 2000, such as Le Vele, the Sails, by US architect Richard Meier, in the Tor Tre Teste neighborhood;

-- the flourishing of street art in the Tor Marancia and Ostiense districts.
+- the flourishing of street art, for example in the Tor Marancia and Ostiense districts.